All you need to know heading into the May 21 primary

 Georgia emerged as one of the country’s most important political battleground states during the 2020 election.
 The Peach State will once again play a key role in deciding who wins the 2024 presidential election in November.

-In the May 21 primary, Georgia voters will whittle down their choices for who they send to Congress and to the state capitol next year.
+In the May 21 primary, Georgia voters will whittle down their choices for whom they’ll send to Congress and to the state capitol next year.

 Under a federal court-approved redistricting process last year, Georgia now has new congressional and state district electoral maps.
 Those maps created one majority Black seat in the U.S. House of Representatives, five new majority-Black districts in the state House and two in the state Senate.